Marika Popowicz-Drapała: 2010

 At the start of 2010, Popowicz-Drapała took part in the women's 60 metres at the 2010 IAAF World Indoor Championships but was eliminated in the heats stage.
 She helped promote the 2010 IAAF World Cross Country Championships in Bydgoszcz by taking part in a pre-championship cross country race.
-She won the bronze medal with the Polish 4 x 100 metres relay at the 2010 European Athletics Championships breaking the Polish national record.
+She won the bronze medal with the Polish 4 x 100 metres relay at the 2010 European Athletics Championships, breaking the Polish national record.

 Olympic career

-She was part of Poland's 4 x 100 m team at the 2012 Summer Olympics.
-At the 2016 Summer Olympics, she competed in the 100 m individual.
+She was part of Poland's 4 x 100 m relay teams at the 2012 London, 2016 Rio and 2020 Tokyo Olympics.
+At the 2016 Games, she also competed in the individual 100 metres.